Duologic/nvim-jsonnet/README.md

 # nvim-jsonnet

+Features:
-Provide functions to evaluate Jsonnet code inside a split view.
+* Provide functions to evaluate Jsonnet code inside a split view
+* Extend nvim-treesitter highlighting with references and linting

 ## Usage